Having been a fan of Julian's for the last 35 years I'm happy to support Cope the younger !!!!!

 O’Reilly O’Rourke: mellotron, organ, piano

 Midlands born musician with a pedigree stretching back to the Liverpool post punk scene and early Creation Records.
 He's

-worked with his elder brother Julian, made videos, campaigned for Greenpeace, and played guitar and bass for a number of bands in recent years before teaming up with some top Helsinki musicians to make this debut solo record....more
+worked with his elder brother Julian, made videos, campaigned for Greenpeace, and played guitar and bass for a number of bands in recent years before teaming up with some top Helsinki musicians to make two distinctive and critically well received solo albums....more